 Here’s the thing with magnesium…

-But here's the thing – the form of magnesium that you take matters.
-It should be specific to your symptoms and issues going on.
+But here’s the thing – the form of magnesium that you take matters.
+It should be specific to your symptoms and issues.

-Because this is a little bit complicated, I’m going to break this topic into two parts.
-Within this article, I’m going to solely focused on topical magnesium.
+Because this is a bit complicated, I’ll break this topic into two parts.
+In this article, I will focus solely on topical magnesium.

-First, it’s worth mentioning a few of the benefits.
+First, it’s worth mentioning a few of the benefits of magnesium.

 Magnesium is critical to the proper functioning of your body, especially on a biochemical level.